rohityadav-sas/K-Map-Solver/README.md

 # Karnaugh Map (K-Map) Solver in C++

-This project contains a robust and efficient KMap Solver developed in C++.
-The project utilizes the Raylib library to provide a visually appealing and user-friendly graphical interface, making it easy to input, manipulate, and visualize Karnaugh maps.
+**K-Map Solver** is a C++ application utilizes the Raylib library to provide a visually appealing and user-friendly graphical interface, making it easy to input, manipulate, and visualize Karnaugh maps.

 ## Table of Contents